Atarilab/DOOM/README.md

 ## Vicon State Estimation
 The vicon receiver client is already installed in the docker container.
-You can simply launch it using:
+You can simply launch it in a new terminal inside existing container (`./doom -a`) using:
 ```bash
 ros2 launch vicon_receiver client.launch.py
 ```